CesiumGS/3d-tiles/TileFormats/Points/README.md

 ## Feature Table

-Contains values for `pnts` semantics used to render points.
+Contains per-tile and per-point values that define where and how to render points.

 ### Semantics